This Garden Fresh Jalapeño Relish is always a summertime hit on SGE, so I’m bringing it to the front page with new photos for you.

-Since it only makes 2 half-pints, consider supplementing what’s growing in your garden with fresh jalapeños from the farmers market.
-Also, my jalapeños are tiny – 2″-3″, compared to the 4″ and 5″ ones you may see elsewhere.
+Since it only makes 2 half-pints, consider supplementing what’s growing in your garden with fresh jalapeños from the farmers market if you’d rather make a larger batch to can and preserve.
+My jalapeños are tiny – 2″-3″, compared to the 4″ and 5″ ones you may see in most grocery stores, but the great thing about this recipe is that the adaptations are what make it your own.

 Makes 2 half-pints